radomskist/NAI-AI-MRDC-2016/README.md

 ##Special folders
 Create a depends folder in the main directory to have libraries such as libusb and freenect2 in them.

-Create a include folder in the main directory and copy the freenect2 include files into it as well as libusbs headers.
+Create a include folder in the main directory and copy the freenect2, libusb, and glew headers into.